 For enterprises in which foreign investors contribute capital, purchase shares, or contributed capital resulting in the ownership of foreign investors more than 50% of the charter capital

-The time to open a DICA for this case is from the date of being issued a notification of satisfying conditions for capital contribution, share purchase, and redemption of contributed capital of foreign investors until prior to carrying out procedure for amending enterprise registration certificate (change of members/shareholders).
+The time to open a DICA for this case is from the date of being issued a notification of satisfying conditions for capital contribution, share purchase, and redemption of contributed capital of foreign investors until before carrying out procedure for amending enterprise registration certificate (change of members/shareholders).
 Note: In many practical cases, enterprises opening DICA after changing members/shareholders on the Enterprise registration certificate will face many problems at the money transfer stage, and many banks will not accept the DICA opening.

 For enterprises in which foreign investors are shareholders or members who have been granted the IRC